 When we are new to running or pushing hard toward a running goal, it is easy to fall victim to these common running mistakes.
-In fact, almost all runners have made at least one of these mistakes during their training and racing.
+Almost all runners have made at least one of these mistakes during their training and racing.
 The goal is to learn from these mistakes before injury, burnout, or a decline/staleness in performance forces us to make a change.
 Which mistakes sound like you?

-The more you run, the more your body adapts, and naturally the faster you will get.
+The more you run, the more your body adapts, and naturally, the faster you will get.
 However, adding in hard speed workouts or tempo runs is best saved for the future.
 Give yourself plenty of time to build up a solid cardiovascular/endurance base of fitness and strength (6 to 8 months, 3-5 times per week).
-With a good base of endurance, you will improve more quickly, recover more efficiently, reduce the risk of injury, and have more fun doing it!
+With a good command of endurance, you will improve more quickly, recover more efficiently, reduce the risk of injury, and have more fun doing it!

 Coaches and running experts don’t right training plans of “X” number of weeks for no reason.
 It’s scientifically based on how our bodies adapt and progress for optimal performance without injury (both physically and mentally).
 Remember, most fitness and running events happen every year, so pick a goal with sufficient time to train and have fun training for it!

-5. Running the Same Pace All the Time:
+5. Running the same pace all the time

-7. Ignoring the Importance of Strength and Flexibility:
+7. Ignoring the importance of strength and flexibility

 A specialty running store is there to help match the footwear to your running style and foot type.
 Once they determine if you over-pronate or supinate and discuss your running history, they can narrow down the hundreds of shoe selections for you.

-After you purchase the correct running shoes, make note of the date and track your mileage.
+After you purchase the correct running shoes, make a note of the date and track your mileage.
 Running shoes are only going to last 300 to 500 miles.
 When your shoes start to wear down, they lose their cushioning and support.
 When the tires on your car lose their trend and feel smooth, you lose your traction in the rain and snow.
 The same thing is true for your running shoes, a loss in cushioning or support means you are back at an increased risk for injury.

 We like to recommend that halfway through the life of your shoes, you go ahead and purchase a new pair to start rotating into your runs.
-Depending on how advanced your running is, you may even find it to advantageous to have specific shoes for track workouts or long runs.
+Depending on how advanced your running is, you may find it advantageous to have specific shoes for track workouts or long runs.